epccs/Gravimetric/readme.md

 ## Example

-Is this comparable to a PLC?
-Probably not, in general, a PLC should run a set of well tested binary instructions that are ideally impossible to crash, but that does not stop it from causing severe damage to what it controls.
-Executing binary instructions is different; the binary executable can misconfigure the electronics as well as all the bad things a PLC can.
-The upshot of using machine code is the application is less limited by what was built into the PLC firmware, but make no mistake the training wheels are off, so use this sort of hardware at your own risk.
+Do not think of this as a PLC.
+A PLC runs a will tested program that emulates things that historically served to control processes and tasks.
+Programs that run on this board are written in C (I do not recommend C++ here).
+The program needs careful reviewing and compiled into binary instructions that operate the processor during testing.
+I recommend testing software parts as a minimally functional application, make no mistake the training wheels are off, so use this hardware at your own risk.

-UART zero on the application MCU is used for a multi-drop serial bus that links multiple units to the serial hardware on one or more Single Board Computers (SBC).
-The link does not have a network footprint but does allow firmware uploads and general-purpose serial communication.
-The 40 pin header is for a Raspberry Pi, but other SBC's also work (I do not test them).
-The RJ45 connectors are for the multi-drop serial bus (not ethernet) and allow the SBC to access the other boards.
+UART0 on the application controller is used for a multi-drop serial bus that the serial hardware on a Single Board Computer (SBC) can interface with.
+The serial link allows firmware uploads and general-purpose communication but does not have a network footprint.
+The 40 pin header is for a Raspberry Pi, but other SBC's should also work (I do not test them).
+The RJ45 connectors are for the multi-drop serial bus daisy chain connection with terminations at the ends.

 ![MultiDrop](./Hardware/Documents/MultiDrop.png "Gravimetric MultiDrop")